AaltoSciComp/python-for-scicomp/content/installation.rst

 This page contains instructions for installing the required software on your computer.
-Please make sure before the course that you have all the required software installed or in any other way access to it.
+Please make sure before the course that you have all the required software installed or some other way access to it.
 For example, the workshop could be done with a remote Jupyter server, as long as you can use the terminal from the Jupyter (you need to be able to access the command line for some lessons).

+**If you need installation help, show this page to someone around you and they can probably do all you need**

 Generic list of tools required
 ------------------------------

 Note: The actual installation instructions are below.
+This is a generic description which will help those who already understand all of the tools.

 * **Python 3** (Anaconda is recommended, it will include everything)

-  * including some major packages which you can find in the miniconda instructions below.
-Again, anaconda includes everything.
+  * With some extra packages installed.
+They are all included in Aanconda, and are listed in the ``environment.yml`` file you can find under miniconda below.
 * Text editor (several lessons, can also be done through Jupyterlab)
 * Command-line shell (several lessons, can also be done through Jupyterlab)
 * git (not needed, this lesson is usually done as a demo)